tech4knowhow/-Professional-Django-Deployment-Guide-ASGI-Uvicorn-/README.md

 ### STEP 6 ✅.
 NOTE: CONFIURE THE APP/PROJECT FOR LOCAL NETWORK AND WWW/PUBLIC AS NEED

 ### SUMMMARY ✅.
 TO BE CONSIDERED DURING DEPLOY DJANGO WEB APP
 → Get and locate the app,
 → Loacalization also consider for gettext and configure it → Install dependency/package to the venv
 → Consider security
 → Run the app use providedcode.ps1 start manually, providedcode.ps1 with Task Scheduler configured, nssm(recommended) → Confiure the app/project for local network and www/public as need

+## 📄 License
+This guide and associated scripts are provided "as-is" for the community.
+Use responsibly.